qSergio/qSergio.github.io/README.md

 ### PROFILE

-I'm a Mathematician, currently working as AI and Data Science Product Manager on business projects using tools inspired by Artificial Intelligence and Applied Topology.
-Currently creating solutions using Topological Data Analysis.
+I'm a Mathematician, currently working as an AI and Data Science Product Manager on business projects using tools inspired by Artificial Intelligence and Applied Topology.
+Currently creating solutions using Topological Data Analysis and Machine Learning.

 I have experience as a leader and contributor for diverse teams: Data Science, BI and Engineering with KPI management and customer driven objectives.